 Over a 10-week planning period, they identified areas of ineffective trade spend and moved from manual planning to automated, predictive analytics-based planning.
 The outcome of this saw the company’s trade investment ROI surge by 16%.

 Analytics can help retail businesses to better understand what drives their sales.
 Knowing key factors that impact promotional campaigns (whether there is a pull-forward effect, in-category cannibalization, or cross-category cannibalization) should lead to better sales planning.

 Optimizing promotion in real-time

-Businesses can take advantage of predictive models that work to enable sellers to make better decisions in real time.
-This iterative model is fed with a continuous stream of historical as well as real-time data.
+Businesses can take advantage of predictive models that work to enable sellers to make data-driven decisions in real time.
+This iterative model is fed with a continuous stream of historical data as well as real-time data.